Setting the default export format and the default for copying to clipboard

 JPEG

 The .JPG format is designed for photographs with gradients of similar colors.
-It is not a particularly good format for exporting for line art and graphs.
+It is not a particularly good format for exporting line art and graphs.
 Prism offers this choice because some journals insist on it, but we recommend that you use the .TIF format when possible.
 The only advantage of .JPG is that the files are smaller.

 Most programs that export to the .JPG format give you a choice of compression.
 If you compress more, the files will be smaller but the resulting image won't be as sharp.
 Prism gives you no choice.
 It only exports to the .JPG format with the least possible compression, making larger files but sharper images.
 Any compression would reduce the clarity of your graphs noticeably.

 The JPEG format is unable to encode transparency.
-If you choose any transparent colors in Prism, they will look solid in the exported file
+If you choose any transparent colors in Prism, they will look solid in the exported file.

 PNG